gywhitel/MachineLearning/flexibleGripper/readme.md

 ![](fig/fig0.png)

-Fig 1. (a) The structure of the rigid-soft coupled gripper
+Fig 1. (a) The inner structure of the rigid-soft coupled gripper  (b) the outer view of the gripper

 ![](fig/sensor.png)
 Fig 2.
 The composition of a pressure sensor